 There are huge social advantages on both sides of the equation here.
-With everyone keen to make new friends, the kitchen becomes a social hot-spot which means you can chat whilst you chop, prattle whilst you peel, or gossip whilst you grill and get to know your new housemates remarkably quickly, even if it’s just that they like really weird foods.
-It’ll also provide ample opportunities for culinary collaboration, which often results in some great meals.
+With everyone keen to make new friends, the kitchen becomes a social hot-spot which means you can chat whilst you chop, prattle whilst you peel, or gossip whilst you grill.
+You'll get to know your new housemates remarkably quickly, even if it’s just that they like really weird foods.
+It’ll also provide ample opportunity for culinary collaboration.

 “One Christmas we ended up having an Indian/British fusion roast with curried potatoes,” says Jade, a University of Sussex graduate.
 “It took three of us an entire afternoon to put it together, but it was one of the best Christmas dinners I’ve had!”

-The great advantage with the catered option, on the other hand, lies in the fact that you can meet tons of new people outside of your flat.
+The great advantage with the catered option, on the other hand, is that you can meet plenty of new people outside of your flat.
 Tom, a Keele University student, found that he met his closest friends in the canteen: “I didn’t get along too well with everyone in my flat, but met loads of people with shared interests at dinner time...
 It opens you up to new people you’d probably just walk past on campus.”

-If you still doughnut know what to do, think about what your priorities are; if you’re excited to learn to cook or you’re a bit fussy, then maybe self-catered is for you.
-On the flip-side, you might decide those skills can wait for later in your uni career, and you want to spend first year with the comfort of having food made for you, ultimately giving you more time to study (yep, you’ll definitely spend the extra time studying)...
+If you're still unsure, think about what your priorities are.
+If you’re excited to learn to cook or you’re a bit fussy, then maybe self-catered is for you.
+Alternatively you might decide those skills can wait and you want to spend your first year with the comfort of having food made for you, freeing up more time to study and socialise.